Highlights of part I – Macro Fundamentals

 Government Net Lending ⇒ (G – T)

 When the government expenditure (G) is higher than government revenue (T) the public sector is lending to either the private or the foreign sector, or both.

 In case T is higher than G than the government is borrowing instead.

-When the domestic public sector is a net lender it is in deficit while it is in surplus when it is borrowing.
+When the domestic public sector is a net lender it is in deficit while it is in surplus when it is net borrower.

 Private Sector Net Financial Wealth ⇒ (S – I)

 When the aggregate saving is higher then the aggregate investment the private sector is having a surplus of financial wealth, net accumulation of financial wealth.

 Foreign Net Lending ⇒ (X – M)

 When the export of a country exceeds the import it means that the foreign sector is lending hence it is in deficit.

 The figure below gives you an idea on how the different flows move between the 3 sectors.

-For the public sector, G is an outflow (spending) while T is an inflow (collecting).
+For the public sector, G is an outflow (spending) while T is an inflow (tax income).

 Import (M) and export (X) are respectively a financial inflow and outflow for the foreign sector.